TheThingsIndustries/lorawan-stack-docs/doc/content/gateways/models/laird-sentrius/_index.md

 <!--more-->

 The technical specifications can be found in [Laird's official documentation](https://www.lairdconnect.com/wireless-modules/lorawan-solutions/sentrius-rg1xx-lorawan-gateway-wi-fi-ethernet-optional-lte-us-only#documentation).
-The Laird Sentrius™ RG1xx LoRaWAN Gateway supports two ways to connect with {{% tts %}}, using either the Semtech Packet Router or LoRa Basic Station.
+The Laird Sentrius™ RG1xx LoRaWAN® Gateway supports two ways to connect with {{% tts %}}, using either the Semtech Packet Router or LoRa Basic Station.

 ## Requirements